Breaker Morant: Floris Visser

-On the morning of 9 August 1901, Lt.
-Morant assigned a few men to guard the Mendingen Mission, which George Witton alleges the Boers had threatened to burn down in reprisal for Rev. Reuter's ties to the British.
+On the morning of 9 August 1901, Morant assigned a few men to guard the Mendingen Mission, which George Witton alleges the Boers had threatened to burn down in reprisal for Rev. Reuter's ties to the British.

 This was true, according to South African historian Arthur Davey; Rev. Reuter, who had served with the Prussian Army during the recent war against France, had repeatedly displeased the Boer Commandos by violating the neutrality expected of missionaries.
 Even though the missionary had opposed their involvement, some of the Lobedu warriors who fought with Captain Hunt during the attack on the Viljoen Farm were converts to Lutheranism and members of Rev. Reuter's congregation.
 Furthermore, according to a letter from Bushveldt Carbineers officer Alfred Haserick to the mother of Sergeant Frank Eland, Rev. Reuter had supplied the ammunition used in the same attack.
 According to Davey, it should therefore come as no surprise that General Christian Frederick Beyers, the Commanding Officer of the Soutpansberg and Waterberg Commandos, had threatened Rev. Reuter with dire consequences if he continued to aid the British Army.

 After leaving the Mendingen Mission, Lt.
 Morant led his men back to the Viljoen farmhouse.
 It had been abandoned, so they tracked the retreating Letaba Commando all day.

 Morant continued, leading a patrol consisting of both members of the Bushveldt Carbineers and warriors from the local Lobedu people.
 That evening, after coming upon the Commando's encampment "outspanned in a gully", the patrol prepared to attack.
 Morant's Afrikaner adjutant, Trooper Theunis Botha, later recalled, "I may say here that for Morant's own cowardice the whole of the [Commando] party would have been caught as every other man in the patrol will testify.
 Instead of going close up as he could easily have done and so closing the cordon, he started firing at 2000 yards and would not go nearer."

 Hearing the shots, the Viljoen Commando scattered.
 As his comrades fled, 20-year-old Floris Visser, who was unable to walk or ride, was left behind.
 The Bushveldt Carbineers found him lying under one of the wagons.